awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable.TopSQL.md

 **Note**
 A SQL digest groups similar SQL statements, but doesn't redact sensitive information\.

 Performance Insights can show Oracle SQL text as **Unknown**\.
-This occurs in the following situations:
+The text has this status in the following situations:
-+ An Oracle database user other than `SYS` is active but not currently issuing SQL\.
++ An Oracle database user other than `SYS` is active but not currently executing SQL\.
 For example, when a parallel query completes, the query coordinator waits for helper processes to send their session statistics\.
 For the duration of the wait, the query text shows **Unknown**\.
-+ For an RDS for Oracle instance on Standard Edition, Resource Manager limits the number of parallel threads\.
++ For an RDS for Oracle instance on Standard Edition 2, Oracle Resource Manager limits the number of parallel threads\.
 The background process doing this work causes the query text to show as **Unknown**\.

 ## SQL statistics<a name="USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable.TopSQL.statistics"></a>